adammcguire/academic/content/authors/Annika_W/_index.md

 education:
   courses:
-  - course: BA in Psychology
+  - course: MS in  Clinical Psychology
     institution: The University of Texas at Tyler, Tyler, TX
-    year: 2021
+    year: Expected 2021
+  - course: BS in  Biology
+    institution: The University of North Carolina at Chapel Hill, Chapel Hill, NC
+    year: 2018
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the